- 45 Hour Hold

-The college advising center(s) in which the student is enrolled is responsible for auditing the student’s degree plan.
+The student's assigned academic advisor is responsible for auditing the student’s degree plan.
 Students must apply one semester prior to the intended graduation semester to ensure that all degree requirements are met.
-Students should contact the college advising center of their major for more information.
+Students should contact his or her assigned academic advisor for more information.

 If all University-wide and degree program requirements have been satisfied, an undergraduate student is not required to be registered for classes during the semester in which they apply for graduation.

-Letters of Degree Completion are prepared by the student’s college advising center up to the close of the End of Term date of the semester in which all degree requirements have been met.
+If requested by a student, a Letter of Degree Completion is prepared by the student’s assigned academic advisor after the close of the End of Term date of the semester in which all degree requirements have been met.

 Degrees are posted to transcripts within 30 days of the End of Term date for the semester of graduation and diplomas are mailed within 45 days of the End of Term.